elmomoilanen/Halloc/README.md

 make uninstall
 ```

-This library is a bit experimental in its nature and hence in case of a build failure or tests not passing, the library may not be directly usable in your system.
+In case of a build failure or tests not passing, this library may not be directly usable in your system.

 ## Usage ##